N. C. Samantsinhar

-N. C. Samantsinhar (2 March 1912 – 18 October 1982) was an Indian politician who served as a member of 2nd Lok Sabha from Bhubaneswar Lok Sabha constituency representing the Indian National Congress and a runner-up for 1962 Indian vice presidential election securing only 14 votes.
+N. C. Samantsinhar (2 March 1912 – 18 October 1982) was an Indian politician who served as a member of the 2nd Lok Sabha from Bhubaneswar Lok Sabha constituency representing the Indian National Congress and a runner-up for the 1962 Indian vice presidential election securing only 14 votes.

 Personal life

 Samantsinhar was born on 2 March 1912 in Puri district (then in Bengal Presidency in British India) to Maheshwar Samantsinhar.
 He was married to Manorama and had two sons.
-His resided in South Avenue, New Delhi.
+He resided in South Avenue, New Delhi.

 Samantsinhar died in Odisha on 18 October 1982, at the age of 70.